WiFi troubleshooting knowledge and techniques are an increasingly important skill in our ever-evolving wireless, technical world.

 If I am unable to find the problem with the device, I'll then check my wireless services, such as the router's physical connections, or the Internet Service Provider's (ISPs) status page, for any known issues at their end.

-All good computer technician's will advise to check the obvious issues first.
+All good computer technician's will advise checking the obvious issues first.
 This is because they are the most common cause of most issues they deal with.

 All wireless enabled devices need to have their Wi-Fi service enabled before it will work.
 Often, Laptop devices will have a physical button on their keyboard to enable or disable wireless services, along with a corresponding light to signify its state.

 Some older devices have a physical button on the side to enable or disable wireless services.
 In addition, mobile devices such as Apple iPhones also have methods to enable or disable wireless services.

 Make sure you have your respective device's wireless service enabled, and ensure you are in a position to receive a good, strong signal to test connectivity and then performance.

 If you are still not connected, do a quick check of your Operating System to ensure services are enabled correctly.